doritoes/iploc8.com/4_ECS.md

       - **From ACM**
       - Select the ACM certificate from the dropdown
     - AWS Web Application Firewall (WAF)
-      - Check **Include WAF secruity protections behidn the load balancer**
+      - Check **Include WAF security protections behind the load balancer**
       - NOTE This incurs additional costs
       - The default auto-create ACL and action of *Block* are fine
     - Leave the remaining settings at defaults